University of East London

 Aside from our cutting-edge facilities, students can gain valuable experience working across a range of specialisms with industry leading organisations such as West Ham United Foundation as well as pioneering NHS trusts and partners such as Bart’s Health, Barking, Havering and Redbridge University Hospitals, North East London Foundation Trust, Great Ormond Street Hospital and HCA Healthcare, and many more across London and beyond.

-We are now at an important point in our development, seeking to recruit to these roles in the School of Health, Sport & Bioscience:
+We are now at an important point in our development, seeking to recruit to the Head of Deparment, Allied Health & Public Health (AQ1753) in the School of Health, Sport & Bioscience.

-Ambitious for our future and that of our students, now is an exciting time to join an enthusiastic team of academics who can shape and influence the future across multiple disciplines in biological and chemical sciences, healthcare, and sports.
+Ambitious for our future and that of our students, now is an exciting time to join an enthusiastic team of academics who can shape and influence the future across multiple disciplines.

 Our Vision 2028 has been developed to transform our curriculum, pedagogy, research impact and partnerships to make a positive difference to student, graduate, and community success.